Camper Sewer Hose Guide: All You Need To Know About Sewage Hoses

 A good rule of thumb is to get at least the length from your RVs sewage dump outlet tube to the rear of your rig (plus a few extra feet).

-Some RV parks have the ground sewer connection at the rear of the site, which can make for a long distance to drain your tanks.
+For example, some RV parks have the ground sewer connection at the rear of the site, which can make for a long distance to drain your tanks.

 While you might not always need the full length of all your septic hose sections, there will be the occasional times when you are glad you have enough hose.

-Having several sections of sewage hose means you can use just the amount you need but will have more in 'reserve' if required.
+All in all, having several sections of sewage hose means you can use just the amount you need but will have more in 'reserve' if required.

-RV Sewer Hose Accessories To Consider
+RV Sewer Hose Accessories

 There are a few things that you might want to go with your RV waste hose that can make your life easier and healthier.